LukeGall/Level-4-Solo-Project/notesDiary.md

 Data can now be uploaded and downloaded correctly.
 I should spend the rest of the day making sure it is easy and fun to play a puzzle and flesh out the component responsible for playing it.

 15 puzzles have been uploaded

+# 26 Nov 2020
+Theming has been overhauled plus the play puzzle component has all been finished, I like the current look of the app quite a lot.
+Will move on to making the list of puzzles nice tomorrow then maybe some auth after that